0dan0/qr/docs/control/lite/README.md

   <input type="radio" id="m18" name="mode" value="mNP"> <label for="m18">Nightlapse</label><br>

 <div id="noteMODE" style="font-size:13px;">
 <b>Time/Night-Lapse modes:</b> The camera defaults to having presets for only one time-lapse mode and one night-lapse mode, yet both modes have two configurations (video or photo.)
 For all QR Code mode commands to work, a preset is needed for every mode you wish to use. e.g. If you only have a preset for night-lapse video (NLV), the QR command for NLV will work, but will not for night-lapse photo (NLP).
-To solve this, create a new preset for NLP, and both video and photo night-lapse commands will work.<br><br>
+My may need to use the GoPro Quik App to edit you presets to be of the needed type.<br><br>
 </div>

 <div id="settingsRES">